College of Humanities and Social Sciences

 It should be noted that these requirements are minimum requirements and specific departments may require additional courses.

-Students will conduct career exploration activities as well as complete a capstone project linking the three minor areas of study that comprise the student's personalized Bachelor of General Studies degree.
-Students will research, review, and analyze the three academic minor areas and meld them into an innovative research report.
+Students conduct career exploration activities as well as complete a capstone project linking the three minor areas of study that comprise the student's personalized Bachelor of Science in Integrated Studies degree.
+Students will research, review, and analyze the three academic minor areas and mold them into an innovative research report.